tomka700/Minimal-path/README.md

 - prune starting dirs by symmetry
 - constexpr calculate all forced starting path sections and start threads from there
 - explain obvious moves in `force_obvious_moves`
+- savestate and continue?
+- early exit in case of too large `n`

 ---